mavlink_core/

 91 ///

-99 /// Consumes a specified amount of bytes from the buffer
+97 /// Reads a byte from the internal buffer

-101 /// If the internal buffer does not contain enough data, this function will consume as much data as is buffered.
+99 /// If the internal buffer does not contain enough data, this function will read

 110 ///